-ITC is a joint agency of the World Trade Organization and the United Nations.
-As part of the ITC mandate of fostering sustainable development through increased trade opportunities, the Research and Strategies for Exports section offers a suite of trade-related strategy solutions to maximize the development payoffs from trade.
+The International Trade Centre (ITC) is the joint agency of the World Trade Organization and the United Nations.
+As part of the ITC mandate of fostering sustainable development through increased trade opportunities, the Trade Development Strategies Programme offers a suite of trade-related strategy solutions to maximize the development payoffs from trade.
+ITC-facilitated trade development strategies and roadmaps are oriented to the trade objectives of a country or region and can be tailored to high-level economic goals, specific development targets or particular sectors.
+This document was developed on the basis of the process, methodology and technical assistance of ITC within the framework of its Trade Development Strategy programme.

-This document has been developed as part of the Revenue Mobilisation, Investment and Trade project (ReMIT) funded by the Government of the United Kingdom of Great Britain and implemented by ITC.
+This document was developed as part of the Revenue Mobilisation, Investment and Trade project funded by the Government of the United Kingdom of Great Britain and Northern Ireland, and implemented by ITC.